-The city council shall not have the power to make or authorize any contract or lease or extension thereof for a longer period than five years unless said-contract, lease or extension be approved by a-majority of the qualified electors of the city voting on such question at any election.
-A contract, lease or extension for a longer period shall be valid without such approval if it provides for the right of acquisition by the city at the end of such period of the real or personal property so leased or contracted for.
-This section shall not apply to airports or to any franchise granted pursuant to the provisions of this Charter or to any contract for the furnishing, or acquisition of the products, commodity or services of any public utility.
+The city council shall not have the power to make or authorize any contract or lease or extension thereof for a longer period than shall be provided by the laws of the State of California with respect to general law cities unless said contract, lease or extension be approved by a majority of the qualified electors of the city voting on such question at any election.
+A contract, lease or extension for a longer period shall be valid without such approval if it provides for the right of acquisition by the city at the end of such period of the real or personal property leased or contracted for.
+This section shall not apply to airports or to any franchise granted pursuant to the provisions of this charter or to any contract for the furnishing, or acquisition of the products, commodity or services of any public utility.
+(As amended July 2, 1974 and April 19, 1967).